keithjgrant/Taming-CSS/Crawling/chapter5.md

 <img src="images/figure5-12.png"/>

 It works!
 It's far from perfect, though.
 If we want to select an item from the menu, we have to hover directly over the text of the link.
-The links are inline elements, so they take up as much space as the text needs.
+The links are inline elements, so they take up only as much space as the text needs.
 That's easy enough to change, with `display: block`.
 And while we're in there, let's a little padding and some colors.

 ```css
 .dropdown-menu a {